morganstanley/hobbes/doc/en/networking/hi.rst

 Hobbes supports native, typesafe client-server network programming in a very similar manner to its support for structured logfiles.
 Connection information alongside the types of data involved are exposed through an unqualifier much like :ref:`LoadFile <hobbes_loadfile_unqualifier>`, in a manner mostly invisible to the user.

+You can use Hobbes networking to perform actions on another host, such as gathering usage statistics, or performing administrative actions such as changing the log level.

 Setting up the receiver
 =======================

-``hi`` can be set to receive messages over the network by opening a port:
+*hi* can be set to receive messages over the network.
+If we invoke *hi* with the ``-p`` flag we can specify the port to listen on:

 ::